pavitramehra/cs6964/README.md

-# Connect the Databse in Jupyter notebook
+# Connect the Database in Jupyter notebook

 Open/create the notebook in your container and enter and execute the following script: